roaked/roaked.github.io/content/docs/2code/3sint/_index.md

 As it is seen, this transformation yielded two primary files: 'metaInputs.mat,' housing parameters for all news articles, and 'metaTargets.mat,' distinguishing true news (indicated by a '1' in the first row) from false news (marked with a '0' in the second row).
 To simplify navigation, a structural layout was adopted: the first half of the parameter files consistently represented true news, while the subsequent half constituted false news.
 This deliberate arrangement facilitated easier comprehension through the interpretation of variables and generated plots.

 The dataset underwent a division into training and validation subsets.
-Employing a random selection method, 75% of the dataset was allocated for model training, while the remaining 25% served as a validation set.
+Employing a random selection method, **75% of the dataset was allocated for model training, while the remaining 25% served as a validation set**.

-Analyzing the pivotal features responsible for differentiating between authentic and deceptive news involved employing various statistical methods such as 'corrplot,' 'matrixplot,' and 'boxplot.'
-However, the outcomes indicated that many features exhibited high non-linearity, posing a challenge in extracting meaningful correlations and insights, as depicted in the subsequent figure.
+Analyzing the pivotal features responsible for differentiating between authentic and deceptive news involved employing various statistical methods such as 'corrplot,' 'matrixplot,' and 'boxplot'.
+However, the outcomes indicated that many features exhibited high non-linearity, posing a challenge in extracting meaningful correlations and insights.

+The only meaningful contribution came from the [**Boxplot.py Python function**]((https://github.com/roaked/fake-news-machine-learning/blob/main/Boxplot.py)) given its concise visualization using key statistics like the minimum, quartiles, median, and maximum values, providing insights into data distribution.
+It efficiently identifies outliers, assesses symmetry, measures data clustering, and detects potential skewness in the dataset.

+## 1.4 Methodology

+Previously, all methods were initially applied to the entire set of features, followed by a re-execution using only the linguistic features for comparison.
+This approach aimed to gauge the potential trade-off between accuracy and computational efficiency, as eliminating numerous features could expedite processing time.
+Moreover, the objective shifted from merely identifying blatantly obvious fake news (e.g., those with poor punctuation or grammar) to developing a model adept at detecting less instances of misinformation, as indicated by the selected linguistic features.